 The best chocolate glazed donut recipe!
-These donuts are fluffy and make the perfect weekend treat of Christmas morning breakfast.
+These homemade donuts are fluffy and make the perfect weekend treat of Christmas morning breakfast.
 Simple and ready in only 15 minutes these will be your new go to snack.

 I know, another holiday sweet recipe.
 I can’t help it I am loving this time of year and want to just bake all the time.
 This Chocolate Glazed Donut Recipe has been a Christmas tradition in my family for years.
 They are very simple, tasty and perfect for a fun holiday treat.
 These donuts are light and fluffy in the middle and topped with dark chocolate and sprinkles.
 This recipe uses canned biscuit dough for the perfect shortcut without sacrificing that fried to perfection donut flavor.
 I hope you love this fast, minimal ingredient 15 minute holiday donut recipe!

-What Do You Need To Make Chocolate Glazed Donuts?
+What Do You Need To Make This Chocolate Glazed Donut Recipe?

 This chocolate glazed donut recipe is extremely simple and requires only a few ingredients.
 This makes these donuts perfect for a fast and fun treat for both kids and adults.
-My favorite time to have these donuts are around the holidays, specifically Christmas morning.
+My favorite time to have these biscuit donuts are around the holidays, specifically Christmas morning.

 The ingredients needed to make these chocolate glazed donuts are: